video

 “The U.S. bombings that ended World War II didn’t mark the close of atomic warfare.
 They were just the beginning.
 From 1945 to 2017, nuclear nations carried out more than 2,000 explosive tests in the atmosphere, underground and underwater, mostly in remote places,” W.J.
 Hennigan wrote in a NYT Opinion interactive.

-In video interviews I conducted, the descendants of atomic testing survivors described the fallout their families have endured — displacement, illnesses, and deaths.
+In video interviews I conducted, the descendants of atomic testing survivors described the fallout their families have continued to endure — displacement, illnesses, and deaths.
 Those interviews were featured in the interactive and the video I produced and edited.

 Video interactive